envato/google-analytics-for-wordpress/readme.txt

 == Changelog ==

 = 4.0 =
-* Switched to the new asynchronous event tracking model
+* Switched to the new asynchronous tracking script.
+* Now using the Google Analytics API to easily select the profile you want to track analytics for.
-* Switched link tracking to an event tracking model, because of this change removed 5 settings from the settings panel that were no longer needed
+* Switched link tracking to an event tracking model, because of this change removed 5 settings from the settings panel that were no longer needed.
-* Implemented custom variable tracking to track:
+* Implemented custom variable tracking that allows you to track:
-	* On the session level: whether the user is logged in or not.
+	* On the session level:
+		* Whether the user is logged in or not.
-	* On the page level: the author of the current post &amp; the category of the current post.
+	* On the page level:
+		* The author of the current post
+		* The category of the current post
+		* The year of publication of the current post
+* Integrated with major theme frameworks: Genesis, Thematic, Thesis.
+* Added option for manual tracking script placement if your theme is not set up for automatic integration.
+* Added warning &amp; check when switching themes to make sure Google Analytics is still tracking properly.
+* Tracking comments automatically when using the new contact_form() function from WordPress 3.0

 = 3.2.3 =
 * Added 0 result search tracking inspired by [Justin Cutroni's post](http://www.epikone.com/blog/2009/09/08/tracking-ero-result-searches-in-google-analytics/).